thorhalbert/VRWorlds-CA/README.md

 * These are supposed to be air-gapped
 * Does air-gap mean we can't have an accurate clock - though our nature doesn't require too accurate a clock
 * Need to look at entropy/random number generator hardware
+* Should we look at using these FIDO Keys?

 Contents of Archive - encrypted by transfer public key:
 * Passphrase table - a different passphrase will be generated for each private key we generate - even if we've sent this private key before (new passphrases will be used each time).